 Amendments to DART's enabling legislation require approval of the Texas State Legislature, which holds its regular session every two years.
 Past legislative changes allowed the issuance of lease/leaseback transactions (see Note 11), changed the collection period of sales taxes from quarterly to monthly, and allowed a joint pledge of sales and use tax and farebox revenues as security for long-term debt.
 Future changes to DART's enabling legislation could have a material impact on DART's financial position.
-The next session of the State Legislature is scheduled to begin in January 2019.
+The State Legislature latest session began in January 2019.